sofmeright/stagefreight-oci/README.md

 ---

+> Notice: We are not even in "BETA", this is early stages.
+I am actually very new to CI/CD.
+And this project was heavily AI enhanced.
+StageFreight-OCI specifically, is very much so an *idea* at this point.
+We have strong ambitions, but this would take time.
+> This image is used in our GitLab component to enforce consistency in our release cycle and our first priority is to achieve desired features within the GitLab component.
+> We hope you like GitLab, cause it may be a minute otherwise.

+---

 ## Key Features

 - ✅ **Preinstalled DevOps toolchain**: Includes `bash`, `coreutils`, `curl`, `docker-cli`, `git`, `jq`, `rsync`, `tree`, `yq`, and other essential utilities — ready out of the box.